kyfrostbyte/cse210-group/unit05-cycle/README.md

 TODO:

 1) Make snakes spawn in the correct location
-2) Fix collision so snakes die if their head touchs the other snake
+2) Fix collision so snakes die if their head touchs the other snake -DONE: G.W.
+2.1) Clean up code and make any additional improvements.
 3) Make snake leave a "trail" of some sorts -DONE: G.W.
 4) Add score mechanic?